 What do Bath Astronomers do?

-We organise regular space/astronomy talks, local stargazing, telescope workshops, astrophotogrpahy clinics, mobile planetarium shows, schools', young peoples' organisations and community outreach, and the Observatory Shop for gift vouchers and branded merchandise.
+We organise regular space/astronomy talks, local stargazing, telescope workshops, astrophotography clinics, mobile planetarium shows, schools', young peoples' organisations and community outreach, and the Observatory Shop for gift vouchers and branded merchandise.
 Everyone is welcome to become a member.

-Next Talks
+Next Talk

-Wednesday 29th October at 7:30pm at the Bath Royal Literary and Scientific Institution (BRLSI).
+Wednesday 26th November at 7:00pm at the Bath Royal Literary and Scientific Institution (BRLSI).

 A full list of our planned monthly meetings can be found here